numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Simulated Run-length and Simulated Restarts
 --------------------------------------------

 The runtime of the conceptual restart algorithm given in Equation :eq:`RTrestart` is the basis for displaying performance within COCO.
-We simulate some approximate samples of the runtime of the restart algorithm by constructed some so-called **simulated run-length**.
+We simulate some approximate samples of the runtime of the restart algorithm by constructing some so-called **simulated run-length**.

 **Simulated Run-length:** Given the collection of runtimes for successful and unsuccessful trials to reach a given precision, we build a simulated run-length by repeatedly drawing with replacement among those runtimes till we draw a runtime of a successful trial.
 The simulated run-length is the sum of the drawn runtime.